List of cities in the United States with the most skyscrapers: Measured in meters

 The number of skyscrapers may also be measured using the metric system.
 This allows for easier comparison between American cities and cities outside of the United States.
 This table includes every city and unincorporated territory in the United States by the number of completed buildings taller than 150 meters (492 ft) as of October 2025,.
-This height is commonly used for the definition of a skyscraper, including by the Council of Tall Buildings and Urban Habitat and on the list of cities with the most skyscrapers.
+This height is commonly used for the definition of a skyscraper, including by the Council of Vertical Urbanism and on the list of cities with the most skyscrapers.
 It includes every city with at least one skyscraper taller than 150 m (492 ft).
 Figures for 100 m (328 ft), 200 m (656 ft), and 300 m (984 ft) buildings are provided as well.

 Numbers that are uncited are directly supported by the infobox or tables in the linked article.
 If two or more cities have the same number of 150 m (492 ft) buildings, they are then ranked by the number of 100 m (328 ft) buildings.
 The 150 m column is highlighted blue for visibility.